WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/AggregatedAmounts/ReadME.md

 #### Inputs:
  - SumFinal_BasinReport.xlsx, for 2000-2016
  - SumFinal_CountyReport.xlsx, for 2000-2016
+ - County and Basin shapefiles.

 #### Outputs:
  - P_txAggMaster.csv
  - P_TXGeometry.csv

 #### Operation and Steps:
-- Read the Basin.csv input files for 2000-2016, concatenate into a single basin dataframes.
+- Read the Basin.csv input files for 2000-2016, concatenate into a single basin dataframe.
 - Basin data needs to be restructured with beneficial use per water amounts by year.
     - Preserve **Year**, **Basin**, and **Population** columns.
     - Include *TX_BenUse* column, based on column names.
     - Concatenate each *TX_BenUse* column entry with it's respective Texas **SumFinal_BasinReport.xlsx** column field.
     - *ReportingUnitType* = Basin.
-- Read in County.csv input files for 2000-2016, concatenate into a single basin dataframes.
+- Read in County.csv input files for 2000-2016, concatenate into a single basin dataframe.
 - County data needs to be restructured with beneficial use per water amounts by year.
     - Preserve **Year**, **Basin**, and **Population** columns.
     - Include *TX_BenUse* column, based on column names.